 New Employees Safety Talk

-New employees often are viewed as a liability to a company or jobsite when it comes to working safely.
-One study found that employees with less than one month on the job are three times more likely to suffer a lost time injury than employees with more than a year on the job.
-While new employees are at higher risk at getting injured, much of that depends on the other employees and the work site itself.
+New employees often are viewed as a liability to a company or job site when it comes to working safely.
+One study found that employees with less than one month on the job are three times more likely to suffer a lost-time injury than employees with more than a year on the job.
+While new employees are at higher risk of getting injured, much of that depends on the other employees and the worksite itself.

 Benefits of New Employees

 Safeguards for New Employees

-- Training- Even if a new employee has many years of experience on the job at another company they still need comprehensive training.
-The training should cover general information about the job site, how to complete work tasks, hazards of the work, and the company’s expectations.
+- Training- Even if a new employee has many years of experience on the job at another company, they still need comprehensive training.
+The training should cover general information about the job site, how to complete work tasks, hazards of the work, and the company’s safety procedures at a minimum.

 - Mentoring- Many companies use some type of mentoring program to ensure that individuals who were recently hired have someone to ask questions and get guidance from.
-This allows these workers to be more comfortable approaching a more experience employee with any questions he or she might have.
+This allows these workers to be more comfortable approaching a more experienced employee with any questions he or she might have.

 - Supervision- Newer employees or even just workers completing new tasks need to be supervised.
 Proper supervision may not necessarily mean an employee’s immediate supervisor.
-Depending on the task, a subject matter expert or a senior employee may be more beneficial for supervision of newer employees.
+Depending on the task, a subject matter expert or a senior employee may be more beneficial for the supervision of newer employees.
 Just like mentoring, a newer employee may feel more comfortable and get more out of being supervised by someone else other than their immediate supervisor.